Chapter 10:

 All three flew through the sky, slower than before but held a solid pace. “…Vergil, does this have to do with yesterday?”
 Nicolaus’s question intrigued Amala.

 “What happened yesterday…?”
-She asked, her own activities from the day prior seeping back in, but totally oblivious to what happened with Virgil.
+She asked, her own activities from the day prior in mind.

 “Did your powers act up?”
 Amala slowed herself down to meet eye to eye with the boy.